particle-iot/docs/src/content/tutorials/product-tools/manufacturing-cellular.md

 }
 ```

 It is also possible to do this using the Particle CLI and USB if you are using a USB-based setup flow.
 If you skip this step, Gen 3 devices (Boron, B Series SoM, and Tracker SoM) will start in listening mode (blinking dark blue).
+See [Programming devices](/reference/developer-tools/programming-devices/#usb-particle-cli-manually-) for more information.

 For the Tracker One and Tracker SoM, you will need to update the NCP (ESP32) firmware if you intend to use the Device OS 3.0.0 or later.
 It is not required for 2.x, but it is backwards compatible if you need to revert to 2.x from 3.x for any reason.
 This must be done over USB in listening mode (blinking dark blue, --serial).
 See [Argon and Tracker NCP](/reference/developer-tools/jtag/#argon-and-tracker-ncp) for more information.